Privacy notice

 Navigation

-Contraste maintains server logs with the purpose to detect intrusion and resolve bugs on the website to guarantee the system security.
+Contraste maintains server logs with the goal of detecting intrusions and fixing bugs on the Web site to ensure system security.

 Online application

-Contraste maintains records about professionals seeking work.
-These personal data are used with the main purpose to assess the candidate’s ability to take up a proposed job of Contraste or a Contraste client (qualification, experience…).
-More information on https://www.contraste.com/en/contraste-europe-privacy-policy-candidates
+Contraste maintains data on professionals seeking employment.
+These personal data are mainly used to assess the suitability of the candidate for a proposed job by Contraste or a client of Contraste (qualification, experience...).
+More information at https://www.contraste.com/en/contraste-europe-privacy-policy-candidates

-The information the user provides with the Contact Webform are only used to answer the request of the user.
-With an explicit consent of the user, his personal data can also be used to send the user mailings about work-related topic (new service offering, participation to trade events...)
+The information provided by the user through the Contact Web form is used only to respond to the user's request.
+With the user's express consent, his personal information may also be used to send him mailings on work-related topics (new service offerings, participation in trade shows...).

-Data about users will only be used for these purposes.
+Data about users is used only for these purposes.

 How Contraste collects these personal data

-Contraste creates and maintains records about users by means of the following information sources:
+Contraste creates and maintains data about users through the following sources of information:

-• Users send a mail to the “info” mail of one company of the Contraste group;
+• Users send a mail to the "info" mail of a Contraste group company;

-• Users apply online for a job using the Webform;
+• Users apply for jobs online through the Webform;

-• Users send a request using the Contact Webform;
+• Users send a request via the Contact Web form; Cookies

 • Server log